Our Driving Purpose

 - 2011, we opened the UK’s first and only crocodile zoo

-- 2017 our Vulnerable Fishing Cat, Freddie, arrived at the zoo
+- 2017, our Fishing Cat, Freddie, arrived at the zoo.
+This species is also ‘Vulnerable’.

-- 2017 we became the first UK zoo to breed ‘Vulnerable’ Tomistoma
+- 2017, we became the first UK zoo to breed Tomistoma, another ‘Vulnerable’ species of croc.

-- 2018 saw our ‘vulnerable’ giant Galapagos Tortoises went on show, including Dirk – who at 73 is the largest giant tortoise in the UK.
+- 2018, saw our giant Galapagos Tortoises go on show, including Dirk – who at 73 is the largest giant tortoise in the UK.
+This was part of our unique Chelonia section, displaying a variety of turtle and tortoise species, along with a few other reptile species.

-- 2019 built a unique Chinese alligator breeding facility to ensure the survival of this Critically Endangered species.
+- 2019, built a unique Chinese alligator breeding facility to do our bit for the survival of this Critically Endangered species.

 Along the way, we’ve continued contributing to conservation projects around the world, become a fully-accredited BIAZA zoo, and some of our staff are key figures in several of the BIAZA committees.